quidmonkey/elisse/README.md

 éllise
 ======

-A To-Do app written using React, Firebase, Gulp, Bower and Bootstrap.
+A To-Do app using React, Firebase, Gulp, Bower and Bootstrap.